Seven steps to learning a new piece of piano music.

 These ten activities will simplify the process of learning a new piece of music.

 David Revised September 2022 I practice piano and drums daily, except Sundays when I rest.
-This summer I'm practicing bass.
-My student Barb asked me, "how do you practice?"
-This is what I said.
+Recently my student Barb asked me, "how do you practice?"
+Here is my answer.

 Have Fun.
 David Story Revised October 2022 Here are some of the things I’m considering in a post-pandemic world.
 It may be helpful for your situation too.